 Your team prioritizes speed-to-value and wants to instrument product analytics and onboarding without multi-week implementation or professional services packages.

-4. Appcues: Best Alternative for In-App Guidance Quality & Cross-Channel Engagement
+4. Appcues: Best Alternative for In-App Guidance Quality and Cross-Channel Engagement

 Appcues is a customer engagement platform that delivers personalized in-app, email, and push experiences based on user behavior.
 Where Pendo tries to be an all-in-one suite, Appcues focuses on creating and orchestrating user experiences across channels.
 It serves over 4,000 customers including Adobe, Wayfair, and HubSpot.